JonathanDeLeon/WWU-CS/labs/lab01/README.md

 ![CS Lab Cables](https://gitlab.cs.wallawalla.edu/cptr210/labs/raw/master/labs/lab01/images/cs_lab_cables.jpg)

 ## Requirements

 * Turn on two laptops
-  * Boot one labtop into Windows
+  * Boot one laptop into Windows
     * Note you will need to disable the firewall and enable DHCP.
   * Boot a second labtop into Linux
 * Log in using the administrator account
 * Connect the laptops via the Linksys Router
+  * Include a photo of the connected devices
 * Show the computers IP information using __ifconfig__ (Linux) and __ipconfig__ (Windows)
   * Include a screenshot showing network details for each labtop
 * Demonstrate they are connected using __ping__